UEN Security Office

-(2) Students use their understanding of addition to develop fluency with addition and subtraction within 100.
-They solve problems within 1000 by applying their understanding of models for addition and subtraction, and they develop, discuss, and use efficient, accurate, and generalizable methods to compute sums and differences of whole numbers in base-ten notation, using their understanding of place value and the properties of operations.
-They select and accurately apply methods that are appropriate for the context and the numbers involved to mentally calculate sums and differences for numbers with only tens or only hundreds.
+(2) Students will use their understanding of addition to develop fluency with addition and subtraction within 100.
+They will solve problems within 1,000 by applying their understanding of models for addition and subtraction, and they develop, discuss, and use efficient, accurate, and generalizable methods to compute sums and differences of whole numbers in base-ten notation, using their understanding of place value and the properties of operations.
+They will select and accurately apply methods that are appropriate for the context and the numbers involved to mentally calculate sums and differences for numbers with only tens or only hundreds.

 Core Standards of the Course

 The Standards for Mathematical Practice in Second Grade describe mathematical habits of mind that teachers should seek to develop in their students.
 Students become mathematically proficient in engaging with mathematical content and concepts as they learn, experience, and apply these skills and attitudes (Standards 2.MP.1–6).

 Make sense of problems and persevere in solving them.
 Explain the meaning of a problem, look for entry points to begin work on the problem, and plan and choose a solution pathway.
 When a solution pathway does not make sense, look for another pathway that does.
 Explain connections between various solution strategies and representations.
 Upon finding a solution, look back at the problem to determine whether the solution is reasonable and accurate, often checking answers to problems using a different method or approach.

 Reason abstractly and quantitatively.
 Make sense of quantities and their relationships in problem situations.
 Contextualize quantities and operations by using images or stories.
 Decontextualize a given situation and represent it symbolically.
 Interpret symbols as having meaning, not just as directions to carry out a procedure.
 Know and flexibly use different properties of operations, numbers, and geometric objects.